earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 If you want to support multiple architectures, make a directory above for each type (e.g. `i386`, `amd64`, etc).
 </div>

-Next, we will generate a `Packages` file, which will contain a list of all availables packes in this repository.
+Next, we will generate a `Packages` file, which will contain a list of all available packages in this repository.
 We will use the `dpkg-scanpackages` program to generate it, by running:

 ```bash